 We have a few committees to oversee our finances, and the wellbeing of the Meeting community.
 Periodically we host workshops, film series, and discussions on environmental, social justice and peace issues.
 Since we draw our membership from various communities in the area we center our spiritual community's life mainly in worship and prayer, offering one another support for the many different ways we witness to our faith in our individual lives.
 We have taken under our care, two projects led by members of the Meeting.
 One is a book project "The Gatherings - Re-imagining Indigenous-Settler Relations" by Shirley Hager and the collaborative Mawopiyane, published by University of Toronto Press.
 The other is a Gleaning project in the central Maine area.
 We support several efforts that are working toward right relationship with Wabanaki Peoples in Maine.
 We are also active in local interfaith activities through the Winthrop Area Ministerial Association.

-Members host potluck suppers, fellowship and conversation the first Friday of the month.
+Members host potluck suppers, fellowship and conversation on a planned Friday of each month.
 This moves among the membership.

 On a quarterly basis we have a chance to spend the day with other Quakers from Maine and yearly there is a New England gathering for a week.